About the ‘device wifi’ alpha

 How it works

-- Setup a “Certificate Authority” using a Public Key Infrastructure (PKI) software tool.
-This allows the organisation to sign certificates.
+- They set up a “Certificate Authority” using a Public Key Infrastructure (PKI) software tool.
+This lets them sign certificates.

-- Using your PKI, sign client certificates (i.e. certificates to be used by any devices being connected to GovWifi).
+- Using their PKI, they can sign client certificates (certificates that will be used by any devices being connected to GovWifi).

-- Provide us with your root/intermediate CA certificate used to sign these client certificates.
+- They give us their root/intermediate CA certificate used to sign these client certificates.

 - Devices can now connect to the internet via GovWifi wherever GovWifi is offered.
-However when connecting to GovWifi that EAP-TLS is selected.
+When connecting to GovWifi, EAP-TLS needs to be selected.

 govwifi-build, in the encrypted file

 passwords/certs/production/ca.pem.gpg.
-Therefore, in case an organisation wants to send us new certificates or delete existing ones, this file would need to be edited to add or remove them.
-To edit this, do this:
+If an organisation wants to send us new certificates or delete existing ones, this file would need to be edited to add or remove them.

 PASSWORD_STORE_DIR=<password_store_dir> pass edit passwords/certs/production/ca.pem